 Dogs do what works for them.
 While you are eating, Sparky approaches and poked you.
 You toss Sparky food thinking he will go away.
 Sparky starts these behaviors again.
 Once again, you give him something to make him go away.
 In reality you have reinforced these begging behaviors.
 You showed Sparky what he was doing gets him what he wants.
 Sparky comes up, he pokes you, you feed him.
 If you do not feed him, Sparky tries harder.
+The behaviors worked before so he will try them again and again.
 He is not being rude; he is simply giving the behaviors you have reinforced.
 Now what?
 Do you yell at him?
+Hmmm, this negatively affects our relationship with our dogs.
+I do not want my dog to fear approaching me for anything.
 Do you give him more hoping he will go away once satisfied?
 Every time you do this you are teaching Sparky these behaviors will work to get him food.
 You have taught Sparky to become a rude beggar.

 I feed my dogs from my plates or from the counter as I am cooking.
 YES!
 I DO.
 Feeding your dog from your plate does NOT create a rude, begging dog.
 Tossing your dog food from the counter as you cook will NOT create a dog who counter surfs.
 Dogs will counter surf even if we do not feed them from the counter.
 Dogs smell stuff and they will investigate it if they can get to it.
 They are dogs.
 So what is the trick to getting a dog that does not beg while you are eating or cooking?
 Here is the trick – it is not a trick really – decide what you want from your dog and train for it.